Vignesh424/Vignesh424/README.md

 ### EDUCATION 🏫

-> Masters in Information Technology | 2020 - Present
+> Masters in Information Technology | 2020 - 2022

 > Mumbai University, Bachelor of Science in Information Technolofy | 2017-2020